 The Arab-Israeli conflict continues to be the centre of academic and popular attention.
 This series brings together the best of the cutting edge work now being undertaken by predominantly new and young scholars.
 Although largely falling within the field of political science the series also includes interdisciplinary and multidisciplinary contributions.

 This book explores Palestinian women’s views of popular resistance in the West Bank and examines factors shaping the nature and extent of their involvement.
-Despite the signing of the Oslo peace accords in 1993, the Occupied Palestinian Territories in the contemporary period have experienced...
+Despite the signing of the Oslo peace accords in 1993 and 1995, the Occupied Palestinian Territories in the contemporary period have ...

 Palestinian Popular Struggle challenges conventional thinking about political action and organization.
 It offers an alternative to the seemingly failed tracks of armed struggle and diplomatic negotiations.
 A discourse of rights and global justice helps bridge national and religious divides, drawing...

 Women, Reconciliation and the Israeli-Palestinian Conflict explores the most prominent instances of women’s political activism in the occupied Palestinian territories and in Israel, focussing primarily on the last decade.
 By taking account of the heterogeneous narrative identities existing in such ...

 This book examines contending visions on nomadism in modern Palestine, with a special focus on the British Mandate period.
 Extending from the late Ottoman period to the founding of the State of Israel, it highlights both ruptures and continuities with the Ottoman past and the Israeli present, to ...

 By Rawan Nuseibeh

 The political conflict over the city of Jerusalem has resulted in the breach of Palestinian Jerusalemites’ civil, political and social rights.
 While Israel claims sovereignty over East Jerusalem, it neglects to provide adequate services to the Palestinian residents of the city.
 The Israeli ...